notsaniyaa/homework3.ShP/README.md

 ## Project Structure
 ```
 HW2.SHP/
-│── src/
+- src/
-│   ├── Dungeon.java           # Represents the dungeon
+Dungeon.java           # Represents the dungeon
-│   ├── IDungeonBuilder.java   # Interface for the builder pattern
+IDungeonBuilder.java   # Interface for the builder pattern
-│   ├── SimpleDungeonBuilder.java  # Implements the builder interface
+SimpleDungeonBuilder.java  # Implements the builder interface
-│   ├── MUDBuilderDemo.java    # Main class for demonstration
+MUDBuilderDemo.java    # Main class for demonstration
-│   ├── Room.java              # Represents a room in the dungeon
+Room.java              # Represents a room in the dungeon
-│   ├── NPC.java               # Represents a non-playable character
+NPC.java               # Represents a non-playable character
-│   ├── Trap.java              # Represents a trap in the dungeon
+Trap.java              # Represents a trap in the dungeon
-│   ├── Treasure.java          # Represents a treasure
+Treasure.java          # Represents a treasure
-│   ├── SecretPassage.java     # Represents a hidden passage
+SecretPassage.java     # Represents a hidden passage
-│
-└── README.md                  # Documentation

 ```

 ## Output